-The new RGM Model 801 Professional Aircraft hand-wound pilot’s watch belongs to the rare breed of mechanical timekeepers that are powered not by a Swiss made ebauche or a Japanese caliber, but feature a movement, which is (at least partially) made in the United States.
-The RGM caliber 801 that counts seconds inside the new timekeeper was first revealed in 2008, but went into a full production only a couple of years later.
+The new RGM Model 801 Professional Aircraft belongs to the rare breed of mechanical timekeepers that are powered not by a Swiss-made or a Japanese caliber, but feature a movement, which is (at least partially) made in the United States.
+The RGM caliber 801 that counts seconds inside the new timekeeper was first revealed in 2008 but went into a full production only a couple of years later.

-With its 19 jewels, an impressive size of 16 lignes (around 36.09 mm) and frequency of 18,000 vph the movement looks rather archaic: I am not sure whether it was a deliberate decision to exploit current fad for vintage-styled watches powered by oversized calibers or if the brand simply needed lacked necessary know-how to design a modern mechanism from scratch and *ahem* took inspiration from some long-forgotten caliber designed by a long-forgotten watchmaking company before the Great War.
+With its 19 jewels, an impressive size of 16 lignes (around 36.09 mm) and frequency of 18,000 vph the movement looks rather archaic: I am not sure whether it was a deliberate decision to exploit current fad for vintage-styled watches powered by oversized calibers or if the brand simply lacked necessary know-how to design a modern mechanism from scratch and *ahem* took inspiration from some long-forgotten caliber designed by a long-forgotten watchmaking company before the Great War.
 Anyway, it still remains the first caliber in three decades that has its key parts (including bridges and plates) made in Lancaster, Pennsylvania, USA.

 Somewhat resembling old Rolex movements (the caliber 618 Type 1a is the first that comes to mind,) the RGM caliber 801 features high level of decoration including rhodium or gold plating, as well as Circular Cote de Geneve pattern, circular graining and bevelling (the one that RGM prefers to call “anglage”).

-Although the movement is large, the American watchmaker managed to keep the size of the timepiece’s body at manageable 42 millimeters in diameter and just 10.50 mm in height: a pleasant surprise these days, when numerous Swiss-based brands keep introducing pilot’s watches the size of a wall clock.
+Although the movement is large, the American watchmaker managed to keep the size of the body at manageable 42 millimeters in diameter and just 10.50 mm in height: a pleasant surprise these days, when numerous Swiss-based brands keep introducing pilot’s watches the size of a wall clock.

-As you can see on the picture above, the stainless steel body of the watch comes in gunmetal finish that seems to be only appropriate for a military-themed timekeeper.
+As you can see in the picture above, the stainless steel body comes in gunmetal finish that is only appropriate for a military-themed timekeeper.